dougmorato/WebGoat-Documentation/Contributing to WebGoat.md

 ## Development Workflow for Core Developers

-The workflow for Core Developers is very similar to that of contributors.
+The workflow for core developers is very similar to that of contributors.
 The main difference is that creating a fork is not necessary, and JIRA references are mandatory.
-Core developers, of course, may also be merging pull requests from external contributors.
+Core developers, of course, may also be merging pull requests from external contributors-- in which case the flow starts at step 6

 Core Developers should follows these steps when working on issues: